-The Gate Recovery Program
+The Gate Recovery Programme

-Why Choose The Gate Recovery Program?
+Why Choose The Gate Recovery Programme?

-✔ A Clear, Structured Path to Recovery – A 12-week addiction counselling program combining twice weekly one-to-one mental health therapy and 1 peer group session per week to give you both professional and peer support.
+✔ A Clear, Structured Path to Recovery – A 12-week addiction counselling programme combining twice weekly one-to-one mental health therapy and 1 peer group session per week to give you both professional and peer support.

 ✔ Stay in Your Community – No need to leave your daily life behind.
 No stays in residential rehab centres, no significant disruptions – you continue with your life, family, job, and routine while participating in the recovery program.